DannyCastle1/DanielSPA/README.md

 ## Getting Started

-This is a Single Page Application that's my portfolio for Phase Two of The Knowledge House Web Development Cohort.
+Make sure you have Node, NPM, any IDE of your preference, and a clone of this repository saved locally.

 ### Prerequisites

-Make sure you have Node, NPM, any IDE of your preference, and a clone of this repository saved locally.
 You can check if you have the latest versions by running these commands:

   ```sh
   npm -v